I, Robot... You, Jane

 "I, Robot...You, Jane" is the eighth episode of season 1 of the television series Buffy the Vampire Slayer.
 The episode was written by staff writers Ashley Gable and Thomas A. Swyden, and directed by Stephen Posey.
-The episode originally aired on April 28, 1997.
+The episode originally aired on The WB on April 28, 1997.

-In this episode, Willow accidentally releases the demon Moloch onto the Internet, where he becomes a sentient malware and gains a cult following.
+In this episode, Buffy and Giles face a demon spirit who has been trapped since the Dark Ages and is unleashed into cyberspace.
+Meanwhile, Willow has fallen for a cyber-beau whom she met online and Xander and Buffy are wary of who this anonymous wooer may turn out to be.